OndrejSlamecka/ndbf/readme.md

 NDBF - Layer for Nette\Database
 ===============================

-NDBF is a thin layer above Nette\Database.
+NDBF is a thin layer above Nette\Database which offers interface based on repository manager/repositories model.
 Please introduce yourself to Nette\Database syntax first, because it is essential to understand NDBF.

 Use
 ---
 In config.neon you create the service like below.
 Service with Nette\Database\Connection is required, but how you create it is up to you.

     services:
         database: Nette\Database\Connection('mysql:host=localhost;dbname=testdb','root','toor')
         repositoryManager: NDBF\RepositoryManager(...)